Home / Uzbekistan

 Day 5, 6 & 7: Bukhara

-Once you arrive during the night of day 5, head to your hotel to sleep in :-) After a late breakfast, head to Samanid Mausoleum and explore it and the surrounding Samonids Recreation Park.
+Once you arrive during the night of day 5, head to your hotel to sleep in :-) After a late breakfast, make your way to Samanid Mausoleum and explore it and the surrounding Samonids Recreation Park.
 Make your way back to the city center, stopping at Bolo Hauz Mosque, Ark of Bukhara and Ulugbek Madrassa.
-If you still have time, explore Kalan Mosque, Mir-i-Arab Madrasa and Ulugbek Madrassa.
+If you still have time, explore Kalan Mosque and Mir-i-Arab Madrasa.

 Bukhara is another city that you can...